 A hospital stores medical records on an internal system.

-An individual wants to provide proof that he possessed a particular document at a particular time.
+An individual wants to provide proof that they possessed a particular document at a particular time.

-A law enforcement officer who wants to store criminal records in ways that ensure the integrity of the data for years, possibly decades.
+A law enforcement officer wants to store criminal records in ways that ensure the integrity of the data for years, possibly decades.

-Because of the long-term aspect, long-term archiving must take into concern the fact that utilized techniques age and may not be available in the future.
-This applies to the storage media used, including formats such as Tagged Image File Format (TIFF) and now PDF/A, which are the contemporary standard but are likely to be replaced by others 20 years from now. (ibid.)
-Cryptographic algorithms that are used for signing a document might also be outdated in years or even decades.
+Because of the long-term aspect, long-term archiving must take into consideration the fact that current techniques age and may not be available in the future.
+This applies to the storage media used, including formats such as Tagged Image File Format (TIFF) and now PDF/A, which are the contemporary standards but are likely to be replaced by others within 20 years (ibid.).
+Cryptographic algorithms that are used for signing documents might also be outdated in years or even decades.